-While I usually love creating in my kitchen, I spend an inordinate amount of time there and sometimes the thought of making another meal seems like such a chore.
+While I usually love creating in my kitchen, as a food blogger, I spend an inordinate amount of time there.
+Sometimes the thought of making another meal seems like such a chore.
 On those nights when I'm feeling lazy, this crustless kohlrabi quiche is the answer.

 What is kohlrabi?